 Feral cats–independent cats who live and hunt outside and are not socialized to humans–are nothing new.
 In fact, outdoor cats who hunt small game have been around for nearly 10,000 years.
 Misconceptions about feral cats wiping out populations of wildlife, like songbirds, contribute to a kind of prejudice against them.

-These un-socialized kitties don’t fare well at shelters.
-Local pounds often deem feral cats un-adoptable and euthanize them as a result.
+These un-socialized kitties often don’t fare well at shelters.
+Local pounds sometimes deem feral cats un-adoptable and euthanize them as a result.

 Changing Feelings About Feral Cats